A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Model Description

-In Sec. \ref{sec:DMoA} and Sec. \ref{sec:DMoA Velocity} we have established the accuracy of the proposed analytical approach in determining the dynamic characteristics of a DMoA with a single defect.
+In Sec. \ref{sec:DMoA} and Sec. \ref{sec:DMoA Velocity} we have established the accuracy of the proposed analytical approach in determining the dynamic characteristics of a DMoA PnC with a single defect.
 But, what are the limitations of the analytical approach?
-Can the approach be used to characterize DMoAs with multiple defects?
-To address these questions and investigate the robustness of the solution procedure, in this section, we contrast the numerical and analytical dynamic characteristics of a multi-defect embedded grounded monoatomic chain (Multi-DMoA).
+Can the approach be used to characterize DMoA PnCs with multiple defects?
+To address these questions and investigate the robustness of the solution procedure, in this section, we contrast the numerical and analytical dynamic characteristics of a multi-defect embedded grounded monoatomic phononic crystal (Multi-DMoA PnC).